 Final thoughts about Long Bien bridge

-Over 100 years, Long Bien Bridge has witnessed many ups and downs of the war as well as the development of Hanoi.
+Over 100 years, Long Bien Bridge has witnessed many ups and downs of the war and the development of Hanoi.

 It’s one of the symbols bearing the history – culture – society of the capital.
-If visiting Hanoi, don’t forget to visit and explore the beauty imprinted with the time of this bridge.
+So if visiting Hanoi, don’t forget to visit and explore the beauty imprinted with the time of this bridge.